 2. International Litigation (Prof. Gardner) (1 Credit)

 3. Global Financial Markets (Prof. Omarova) (1 Credit)

-4. Gender and International Human Rights (Prof. Babcock) (1 Credit)
+4. International Human Rights in Theory and Practice (Prof. Anker) (1 Credit)

 (For detailed course descriptions, click on the course or see below)